 (d) All employees handling or having custody or control of the funds received by the condominium hotel operator shall be covered by a fidelity bond.
 The fidelity bond shall protect the condominium hotel operator against fraudulent or dishonest acts by the employees of the condominium hotel operator.

-(e) As used in this section, "operating a condominium hotel" includes the management of the apartments or units in a condominium project for purposes of providing transient lodging, and includes the renting or leasing of condominium apartments or units directly or indirectly from the apartment or unit owners for purposes of providing transient lodging.
-The condominium hotel operator shall provide a written contract to the owner or owners of each apartment or unit under the condominium hotel operation, expressing the exact agreements of each party including all financial and accounting obligations, and the notification requirements of subsection (g).
+(e) The condominium hotel operator shall provide to the owner or owners of each apartment or unit under the condominium hotel operation a written contract expressing the exact agreements of each party, including all financial and accounting obligations, and the notification requirements of subsection (g).

 (f) A condominium hotel operator shall operate in condominium projects specifically authorized for transient lodgings by county zoning and regulations and specifically permitted by the condominium project's declaration and bylaws.